Research Agenda at the ATARI Lab

 The Applied and Theoretical Aspects of Robot Intelligence (ATARI) Lab envisions a future where humanoid robots autonomously perform complex tasks in dynamic and unstructured environments.
 Consider a scenario where a robot tidies a cluttered house each day, encountering different configurations and challenges.
 This vision requires the robot to:

-No existing framework offers the generality, adaptability, and robustness required for such tasks.
-At ATARI, we develop foundational principles and frameworks to endow robots with these capabilities by integrating learning-based and model-based approaches.
-From imitation learning, reinforcement learning, and foundation models to model predictive control and trajectory optimization, we aim to harness the strengths of both paradigms to advance the frontiers of robotics.
+To date, no existing framework offers the generality, adaptability, and robustness required for such tasks.
+At ATARI, we develop foundational principles and frameworks to endow robots with these capabilities.
+Using techniques from model-based control and trajectory optimization to imitation learning, reinforcement learning, we aim to harness the strengths of both model-based and data-driven paradigms to advance the frontiers of robotics.

 To find videos of our research, check out our YouTube Channel.